0xDBFB7/ionprinter/documents/log/construction.md

 #### High-current transformer graphite test 1

-A transformer constructed of 6 ga wire, known to produce peak currents of >100A, was connected across a small graphite
+A transformer constructed of 6 ga wire, known to produce peak currents of >100A, was connected across a small graphite mold.
+The mold was not heated appreciably.

 #### Graphite resistivity